When I’m feeling lost, broken or just missing my baby girl so much I can’t breathe, I try to remember something good.

 And we have to remember that Hailey is a beautiful angel and that she is no longer in pain and that she is having fun.
 There were so many things she wanted to do in life but now she can do it in heaven.
 We have to look for signs that she is there.
 And that Hailey is in a better place now.”

-Admittedly, much of that day, like most days after, are sort of a blur to me.
+Admittedly, the day of her service, like most days after, are sort of a blur to me.

-But the image of my nine year old daughter reading this speech out loud, in front of all our loved ones, on a bright sunny day, will never leave me.
+But the image of my nine year old daughter Isabelle reading this speech out loud that day, in front of all our loved ones, on a bright sunny day, will never leave me.
 An image… that will gladly replace others just a couple weeks prior.

 Not many spoke that day, which is okay.
-Which made what she did & said even more amazing.
+The ones that did were amazing & heartfelt.
+It also made Isabelle’s speech that much more special.
 I couldn’t of been prouder of our little girl, standing there showing such amazing courage, love & strength.

 Heartbreaking & beautiful, I will always remember her words.
 I will always be proud.
-The resilience & love they continue to show still amazes me.
+The resilience & love both my daughters continue to show still amazes me.
 It teaches & guides me.
 It gets me through each day.
 The lesson of a lifetime…

 It’s my something good.